barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 If you have questions, post them to the [forum](http://cesium.agi.com/forum.html).

 # Part II: Creating Custom Geometry and Appearances

-The following tutorial explains how to add new geometry and appearance types to the Cesium codebase.
-To follow along, download the latest **full version** of [Cesium](http://cesium.agi.com/downloads.html), or fork the [Cesium repository](https://github.com/AnalyticalGraphicsInc/cesium).
+Cesium supports many common geometries and appearances out of the box.
+However, we may need to visualize a new type of geometry or apply custom shading to existing geometries.

 Since geometries and appearances are decoupled, we can add new geometries that are compatible with many appearances and vice-versa.
 Doing so requires some knowledge of computer graphics and geometry.
 In this tutorial, we create a simple new `Geometry` and `Appearance`.

+To follow along, download the latest **full version** of [Cesium](http://cesium.agi.com/downloads.html), or fork the [Cesium repo](https://github.com/AnalyticalGraphicsInc/cesium).
+See the [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) for details.
 If you develop new geometries or appearances that would be useful to the Cesium community, please consider [contributing them](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md).

 ## Geometry